SHORT-TERM STUDY VISA

 6 Month Visa

-You can come to the UK as a Standard Visitor:
+You can visit the UK as a Standard Visitor:

 You cannot:

-You might be able to stay for longer if:
+You must be able to show that:

 The earliest you can apply is 3 months before you travel.